MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 >'The one who conquers will be clothed thus in white garments, and I will never blot his name out of the book of life.
 I will confess his name before my Father and before his angels. '
 ==Revelation 3:5==
 https://www.bible.com/bible/59/REV.3.5
+- Clothing you in the garment of Righteousness

 >'He who has an ear, let him hear what the Spirit says to the churches.’ ' ==Revelation 3:6== https://www.bible.com/bible/59/REV.3.6